Kmbaria/github-API/README.md

 # Project name
 Git Search.
 # Project description:
-> This is a project that helps one to search their names and repositories
+> This is a project that helps one to search their names and repositories.

 ## Development server